 Australia eyes first budget surplus in 15 years

-Resource-rich Australia is projecting its first budget surplus in 15 years, the country’s treasurer said Tuesday, heralding a commodities-fuelled victory for the year-old centre-left government.
+Resource-rich Australia is projecting its first budget surplus in 15 years, the country’s treasurer said Tuesday, heralding a commodities-fuelled victory for the year-old center-left government.

 “We are now forecasting a surplus this year, smaller deficits after that,” Jim Chalmers told media, hours before unveiling what is expected to be a Aus$4 billion (US$3.6 billion) surfeit.